-Be a writer who’s on your readers’ side, not a show-off fact-collector.
+Be a copywriter who’s on your readers’ side, not a show-off fact-collector.
 Put valuable information where your readers can see it and save the trivia for the pub quiz.

 Facts vs alt-facts

 We’ve no idea if the random facts you’ve just read about cats’ ears, sleeping, fruit skins, and emus are valid.
 I lifted them from a did-you-know website to make the point that anyone can rattle off knowledge without any guarantee that it’s true.

 The did-you-knows to the left below are from a staff newsletter.
 Our suggestions for more effective internal communications are to their (alt-)right.
 But are these useful facts or bland page-fillers?
 It all depends on the context.

 Did you know?

 Around 6.5 million working days are lost each year in Britain due to stress-related illness.
 It costs the country a whopping £7 billion a year.

 Stress costs the UK £7bn a year